-Amongst of all the easy-to-earn frequent flyer programs in Australia and New Zealand – Velocity, Qantas Frequent Flyer, KrisFlyer, Asia Miles and Etihad Guest – Velocity is the most generous in keeping fuel surcharges low.
+Among of all the easy-to-earn frequent flyer programs in Australia and New Zealand – Airpoints, Velocity, Qantas Frequent Flyer, KrisFlyer, and Asia Miles – Velocity has lower taxes and fees attached to its bookings—and it will stay that way.

 And you’ll find that fuel surcharges on infant fares are non-existent.